☘ Origin: Southeast Asia, Philippines and Australia

 Give your plant a turn every few days to expose all sides to light for even growth from all sides.

 Cymbidium needs moderate watering during spring and summer, depending on the conditions.
 Water from above, making sure that excess water can drain away.
-Do not allow the plant to sit in water, and let the
+Do not allow the plant to sit in water, and let the compost dry out a little before the next watering.

 To give your plant the absolute best, room-temperature rainwater and bottled spring water are your best options.
 Any water containing sugar or salt will hurt your plant!